Why is my switch flickering lights

 Electrical

-The answer to 'why is my switch flickering lights' is that there are several common causes, including loose connections, faulty wiring, or a problem with the switch itself.
-Flickering lights can be a sign of an electrical issue that needs to be addressed.
+The answer to 'why is my switch flickering lights' is that a flickering light switch is often caused by a loose connection or a faulty switch.
+This can happen over time as the switch wears down or if it was not properly installed.
+Flickering lights can also be a sign of an electrical problem that needs to be addressed.

 Frequently Asked Questions

-When should I call an electrician for a flickering light switch?
+How can I fix a flickering light switch?

 Connect with certified professionals in your area